remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction_summary.md

 **Based on the above note from the sequencing facility, I classified the samples as 'plenty' (>25 ug/uL), 'acceptable' (<25 and >10 ug/uL), 'attempt' (<10 and >5 ug/uL), '??' (<5 and >1 ug/uL) and 'no' (<1 ug/uL).**

+> Samples that yielded anything less than 'plenty' (<25uL) were re-extracted when there was enough tissue left for another round of extractions and are noted as 'repeated' below; those that could not be re-extracted because there was no more tissue left were marked as 'no tissue left'.
+All re-extracted samples yielded higher DNA ('plenty') except two samples from NC (unique IDs: Cs_NC_233 and Cs_NC_247).
+The exceptions are MD samples that were in the 'acceptable' category for re-extraction was not attempted, but there is enough tissue left to re-extract; those are marked as 'could retry'.

+> Samples 'plenty' and 'acceptable, could retry' = 62 samples (we had originally aimed for 64 samples).

 | Location | UniqueID | Fin_clip vial_ID|extraction tube ID|initial amount (fin clip in mg)|Qubit (ng/uL)|DNA concentration considering dilution factor 2x (ng/uL)| vol. left in 1st elution (uL)| enough for ddRAD? |
 |:---------|:--------:|:---------------:|:----------------:|:---------------:|:-----------:|:----------------:|:--------------:|:-----:|
 | NJ| Cs_NJ_106 | Cs_NJ_001      | 1  | 2     | 62.4  | 124.8 | 28 | plenty |